-The University of Saint Francis's process for handling allegations of sexual misconduct involves an immediate initial investigation to determine if there is reasonable cause to believe the nondiscrimination policy has been violated.
+The process for handling allegations of sexual misconduct at the University of Saint Francis involves an immediate initial investigation to determine if there is reasonable cause to believe the policy has been violated.
 If so, the university will initiate a prompt, thorough and impartial investigation.
-This investigation is designed to provide a fair and reliable determination about whether the university nondiscrimination policy has been violated.
-If so, the university will implement a prompt and effective remedy designed to end the discrimination, prevent its recurrence and address its effects.